Hidden in the depths of this world-famous wreck, there are plenty of treasures to uncover. Here are 10 to tick off, diving the Coolidge.

 7. The toilet block.

-Almost at the centre of the ship, you may find yourself swimming down a long corridor, with a row of toilets on the wall beside you – a rather strange angle to view a toilet seat and its probable that many divers have attempting to take a photo sitting on one!
+Almost at the centre of the ship, you may find yourself swimming down a long corridor, with a row of toilets on the wall beside you – a rather strange angle to view a toilet seat and its probable that many divers have attempted to take a photo sitting on one!

 8. Gas masks and Coke bottles.